surveyjs/survey-library/docs/icons.md

 ## Custom Icons

-If you want to replace a built-in icon with a custom SVG icon, call the `registerIconFromSvg` method on `SvgRegistry` object.
+If you want to replace a built-in icon with a custom SVG icon, call the `registerIconFromSvg` method on the `SvgRegistry` object.
 Pass the name of the built-in icon as the first argument and the custom icon markup converted to a string as the second argument.
 In the following code, a custom icon replaces the `icon-delete` icon:

 ```js
 const creator = new SurveyCreator.SurveyCreator(creatorOptions);